EdJoPaTo/website-stalker-example/com/hetzner/storage-storage-box.md

 ### FLEXIBLE STORAGE ###

 Be flexible with your Storage Box.
 You can scale it up or down to fit your current needs, and without losing data or having to migrate it manually.
-Just go to your Storage Box via Robot and change to the Storage Box capacity which fits better.
+Just go to your Storage Box via Hetzner Console and change to the Storage Box capacity which fits better.

 Frequently Asked Questions
 ----------